 Talk about the product of dishonesty: On the other hand, what is the product of a life filled with dishonesty?
 Read Psalms 31:18 for the answer: Typically, pride and contempt are the product of dishonesty.
 Contempt can be referred to as believing that others are inferior to you and deserve scorn.
 A contemptuous person is also considered snobbish and selfish.

 Talk about the choices associated with honesty: There are two choices here.
-Living a life in which it is okay to be dishonest here and there or living a life dedicated to honesty and faithfulness.
-Living a life of honesty will result in flourishing and being delighted by God and living a life of dishonesty will result in pride and contempt.
-What type of gains are you going for?
+The first choice is living a life in which it is okay to be dishonest here and there or living a life dedicated to honesty and faithfulness.
+The second choice is living a life of honesty will result in flourishing and being delighted by God and living a life of dishonesty will result in pride and contempt.